Krato/jQuery.comments/readme.md

 # jQuery.comments

-This jQuery plugin retrives the comments inside a html or jQuery element
+A jQuery plugin to retrieve the comments inside a html or jQuery element

 ## Getting Started